khalid-hussain/shaheen/chap6.md

 happened to me.
 And that great man from Granada, whom I would have considered my great fortune had I even seen him from a far distance, today, is in front of me.
-If you don't consider it disrespectful, I would like to kiss this holy hand that has had the honor of holding the swords of Musa Bin Naseer and Tariq Bin Ziyad after centuries."
+If you don't consider it disrespectful, I would like to kiss this holy hand that has had the honor of holding the swords of Musa bin Naseer and Tariq bin Ziyad after centuries."

 Al-Zeghel was the kind of practical individual who felt very uncomfortable with flattery.
 But Abu Dawood's style and tone of articulation touched him.
 He